cloudfoundry/community/README.md

 thinking behind how the TOC should structure the work of the technical community.

 * [Change Plan](toc/CHANGEPLAN.md) - (Status: WORK IN PROGRESS) - Plan for how to get from the community's current policies and practices to a new desired state

+The evolution of the Cloud Foundry Technical Community Governance is explained in this [talk](https://youtu.be/OBKsdVpFfyQ).

 ## Working Groups